.

 Laboratory Billing Denials are Costly

 Although some laboratory billing/lab revenue cycle management (lab RCM) denials are simply part of the cost of doing business, many can easily be avoided.
-According to Lab Billing Manager Farzad Abdi, most denials result from human error.
+According to Lab Billing Manager Farzad Abdi, the majority of claim denials stem from simple human error.

 “Improper coding and other mistakes play a major role in denials,” he said.
 “But this is easy to fix with laboratory revenue cycle management automation.
 By simply automating lab billing and coding processes, we’ve helped some labs increase revenue by as much as 30 percent.”

-Yet, despite this, lab managers and directors are hesitant to change how they operate.
+Yet, despite this, lab managers are hesitant to change how they operate.
 Many aren’t willing to spend resources on improving their laboratory billing solutions, even though the stakes continue to rise.

 Case Study: Documenting the Avero Diagnostics Move From a Legacy Lab RCM System to LigoLab’s All-in-One Lab Informatics Platform